- Hapalochlaena lunulata, Hapalochlaena fasciata

-The two closely related species of blue-ringed octopus, Hapalochlaena maculosa and H. lunulata, native to shallow waters around the coast of Australia and parts of south-east Asia, carry a neurotoxic venom called tetradotoxin (TTX).
-With an extrapolated LD50 value of 80–140 nanograms per kg, for an average 70-kg (154-lb) human, a dose of just 5.6 to 9.8 micrograms (µg) could prove lethal.
+The two closely related species of blue-ringed octopus, Hapalochlaena maculosa and H. lunulata, native to shallow waters around the coast of Australia and parts of south-east Asia, carry a neurotoxic venom called tetrodotoxin (TTX).
+With a subcutaneous LD50 value of as little as 12.5 micrograms (μg) per kg of body weight, for a 70-kg (154-lb) adult human, a dose of just 0.87 mg could prove lethal from a bite.
 Fortunately, blue-ringed octopuses are not considered aggressive and normally bite only when they are taken out of the water and provoked.

 These cephalopods are fairly small in size, their tentacles having a radial spread of just 10–20 cm (4–8 in).